ObjectivesTo set up autoscaling with custom metrics on GKE, you must:

 To avoid incurring charges to your Google Cloud Platform account for the resources used in this tutorial:

-Delete your Kubernetes Engine cluster by running the following command:
+Delete your GKE cluster by running the following command:

 If you run into issues with this tutorial, try the following debugging steps:

 custom.metrics.k8s.io/v1beta1API is registered.
 If you don't see this API in the list, make sure that Custom Metrics Adapter (deployed in Step 1) is running in the cluster.

 Visit Metrics Explorer and verify that your custom metric is being exported to Stackdriver.
 Look for metrics starting with